markusunger/200_OK_admin/case-study.md

 ### Multi-Tenancy REST Interfaces

-A _200 OK_ API will typically not generate much need for processing power or memory space, so a dedicated single-tenant architecture would result in a significant resource overhead, e.g. when providing an isolated environment (like a containerized deployment) consisting of an application server and a data store for every tenant.
-A reprsentative use case for a _200 OK_ API might require some light read and write access over the course of two days, resulting in any pre-provisioned resources sitting idle for the rest of the API's lifetime, needlessly consuming resources.
+A _200 OK_ API will typically not generate much need for processing power or memory space, so a dedicated single-tenant architecture would result in a significant resource overhead.
+Providing an isolated environment (like a containerized deployment) consisting of an application server and a data store for every tenant (API) is not an good solution: A reprsentative use case for a _200 OK_ API might require some light read and write access over the course of two days, resulting in any pre-provisioned resources sitting idle for the rest of the API's lifetime, needlessly consuming resources.

 Thus, the decision was made to create a multi-tenant application server whose design would still allow for horizontal or vertical scalability but would also acknowledge the light processor and memory loads that each API causes.
-Multi-tenancy in this context means that all API access is handled by the same application process.
+Multi-tenancy in this context means that API access for all users is handled by the same application process.
 The choice for such an application server fell on Node.js with the Express framework, both of which are well suited for this task thanks to their flexibility and lightweight core.

 This approach poses a fundamental problem in relation to multi-tenancy: Since each API receives a unique identifier but all requests are served by the same application, the tenants need to be recognized.

 Giving each API a unique identifier can be done in different ways, the most obvious one being a path-based, randomly created identifier.
 So an API with an identifier of `123456` would be available under `api.com/123456`.
 The biggest problem with that approach is how to then identify requests to an API compared to ones for the administrative web interface.
 The reverse proxy would need to apply pattern matching to identify API requests (like `api.com/123456`) and web requests (like `api.com/dashboard`).
 Depending on the complexity of the API identifier, this could mean creating dedicated whitelist for all web endpoints.

 Another consideration is one of aesthetics and usability.
 The strict resource model of RESTful APIs uses URL paths to represent both resources and item identifiers.
-Adding a prefixed identifier obfuscates that pattern.
+Adding an additional API identifier to the URL path obfuscates that pattern.

 The approach chosen by _200 OK_ relies on subdomains instead.
 Each API is identified by a unique subdomain.
 The reverse proxy now only needs to check whether a request is made to a URL with a subdomain (an API request) or without one (a request to the web interface).